 +- Phi Delta Phi

 Phi Delta Phi itself outdates the American Bar Association, having been formed in 1869 by four law students at the University of Michigan who united with the goal of changing the public perception of the legal profession.
 The Stanley Mosk Inn's goal is to facilitate professional and ethical growth amongst students and practitioners of law while providing social opportunities for members.
-The Stanley Mosk Inn of Phi Delta Phi is the preeminent legal fraternity at Chapman Law.
+The Stanley Mosk Inn of Phi Delta Phi is the preeminent legal fraternity at Fowler School of Law.

 First year students are eligible to participate in all public Inn activities and can be initiated following the posting of first semester grade.